Germany–North Korea relations

 North Korean embassy in Berlin, Germany.

 The Fairy Tale Fountain in Frankfurt was rebuilt with help from North Korea.

-Germany–North Korea relations (도이췰란드-조선민주주의인민공화국 관계) are the bilateral relations between Germany and the Democratic People's Republic of Korea (DPRK), commonly known as North Korea.
+Germany–North Korea relations are the bilateral relations between Germany and the Democratic People's Republic of Korea (DPRK), commonly known as North Korea.
 During the Cold War, East Germany maintained diplomatic relations only with North Korea, while West Germany maintained diplomatic relations only with South Korea.
 East Germany ceased to exist upon German reunification, which meant that diplomatic relations no longer existed between Germany and North Korea.
 The two countries appointed protecting powers to represent their interests in the other country, Sweden being the protecting power for Germany, and China being the protecting power for North Korea.

 Germany and North Korea established diplomatic relations with each other in 2001.
 The German embassy in Pyongyang remains in the old East German embassy compound, which is now shared with the Swedish and British embassies.

 Since the establishment of diplomatic relations, there have been no visits of government delegations at ministerial level to Germany or North Korea.
 However, there have been several official visits to North Korea by members of the German Bundestag.

 According to a 2013 BBC World Service Poll, only 3% of Germans view North Korea's influence positively, with 90% expressing a negative view, one of the most negative perceptions of North Korea in the world.

+Since 1997, DHL, a German logistics company, has offered postal service to Pyongyang, North Korea, making it one of the only international couriers that have a presence there.
+However due to sanctions, there are restrictions on what can be shipped.